PuulFinance/puulfinance.github.io/_posts/2020-11-24-puul-intro.md

 ### Simple Token Conversion
 We go one step further.
 When you claim rewards or withdraw, you can optionally convert the rewards or withdrawal into another token with **one** transaction.

+It's the same when you deposit - from a single token and one transaction you can start farming.

 ### Real World Example
 Imagine entering and exiting a typical farm.
 Let's say it's a farm that requires staking of a Uniswap LP Token, like PICKLE/WETH.
 Here is what you would